Bubble and Squeak Recipe

-Bubble and squeak is the funny name given to a dish made of leftovers from a British roast dinner.
+Bubble and Squeak is the funny name given to a dish made of leftovers from a British roast dinner.
 Leftover mashed potato is mixed with leftover cabbage and cooked in butter.

-It is said that the dish originates back to 1770 and originally contained meat, boiled beef actually.
+It is said that this dish originates back to 1770 and originally contained meat, boiled beef actually.
 It wasn’t until around 1951 that the meat was omitted and only potatoes and vegetables started to be used and that has carried on until now.

 Depending on what you had for your roast dinner, there’s any combination of ingredients that can be used but there must be potato as the main ingredient.
 How I was taught to make it by my mother is, after mixing it all gets put in a pan with melted butter and cook until the potato is browned.